isomerpages/moe-sembawangsec/_outreach/Sexuality Education.md

 <li>Through the Sexuality Education lessons, secondary students will have the opportunity to develop a positive self-esteem, develop their character, and expand their understanding and repertoire of skills to deal with various issues related to sexuality, which are of prime concern at this age.
 </li>

-<strong>At Sembawang Secondary School, the following Sexuality Education lessons will be taught in 2023: <br>
+<h3>At Sembawang Secondary School, the following Sexuality Education lessons will be taught in 2023: <br>

-Secondary 1</strong>
+Secondary 1</h3>

 <table>
 <thead>